KarelKubat/go-prepush-hook/README.md

 The actions `install` and `uninstall` are conservative:

 *  `install` won't overwrite an existing pre-push hook
 *  `uninstall` will only uninstall itself; not any other pre-push hooks.

+## What if it's too strict?

+If you have a `file.go` but really don't want to write a test for it (or maybe it's a demo file that doesn't require a test), then just create a file `file_test.go` and put in it nothing but the package declaration.

+If you have a directory that lacks a `doc.go`, then create one.
+Just put in a comment that this is an internal directory that deserves no docs, followed by the package declaration.

 ## Caveats